sass/sass/proposal/custom-url-resolution.md

 To use this preset you can pass an instance of this preset in the urlRewrite option.

-This preset takes in one argument that should return the
+This preset takes in one argument that should return the relative url based on the full filepath.

 ```JS
 import * as path from 'path';